splitwise/super_diff/README.md

 ## Author/License

-SuperDiff was created and is maintained by Elliot Winkler.
+SuperDiff was created by Elliot Winkler and is maintained by Splitwise, Inc.
 It is released under the [MIT license](LICENSE).